graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 can be determined if the value returned is a default value or if it is a specified literal or variable.

 `IResolveFieldContext.HasArgument` now returns `false` when `GetArgument` returns a field default value.
-Note that if a variable is specified, and the variable resolves to its default value, then `HasArgument` returns `true` (since the field argument is successfully resolving to a variable specified by the query).
+Note that if a variable is specified, and the variable resolves to its default value, then `HasArgument` returns `true` (since the field argument has successfully resolved to a variable specified by the query).

 ### Metadata is Not Thread Safe